 Thomas Burke is a filmmaker/actor with a deep-rooted interest in the found footage horror genre.
-Having watched over 900 found-footage films, some of his personal favorites include Digging Up the Marrow (2014), Devil’s Pass (2013), and A Record of Sweet Murder (2014).
+Having watched over a thousand found-footage films, some of his personal favorites include Digging Up the Marrow (2014), Devil’s Pass (2013), and A Record of Sweet Murder (2014).
 Last year, Burke released his first short found footage horror film, Camping Fun (2020).
 Since then, he has contributed to dozens of works in the genre, including The Barbados Project (2022), Ghosts of Hiroshima (2022), SHC: Freak Accident (2022), A Town Full of Ghosts (2022), Mister Creep (2022), Alone in The After (2023) and more.

 Fred is a passionate horror fan and found footage fiend.
 Some of his favorite movies are Digging Up the Marrow, Phantasm, and Silence of the Lambs.
 He started his YouTube channel in August 2020 called Fred’s Horror Corner and he is eager to get better acquainted with the horror community

 Boss Butcher is among the most avid horror film fans.
 He founded and co-hosts the Found Footage Files Podcast. ranked by Blumhouse.com among the Ten Horror Podcasts You Should Be Listening To Right Now.
 He also founded and hosts the Terror Troop Podcast, one of the longest running horror podcasts still airing.

 Hannah Norby is a writer and long-time horror fan.
 She also has a taste for exploitation films and movies that are so-bad-they’re-good.